dhhyi/travel-packlist/src/doc/documentation.md

 > The highest precedence is `NOT`, then `AND`, and finally `OR`.
 This means all groups of `NOT variable` are evaluated first, then `left AND right` and finally `left OR right` until the whole condition is evaluated.

 Variables are defined in questions.
 Conditions trigger the effects of the rule if they are true.
-So if the condition is not met, then you will neither see any additional questons nor items of that specific rule.
+So if the condition is not met, then you will neither see any additional questions nor items of that specific rule.

 Some examples for conditions: